njeleniauskas/jslib/data-collection/readme.md

 <br>

-With the overall setup, there are two important notes to be made.
-First, the `EventEmitter` must be instantiated before everything else.
-And second, authors only need to explicitly run the `emitter.emit('process-collection')` event if the collection is not first rendered server-side.
+With the overall setup, there are three important notes to be made.
+First, each collection needs to share a unique ID so that processing can be bundled around that collection.
+Second, the `EventEmitter` must be instantiated before everything else.
+And finally, authors only need to explicitly run the `emitter.emit('process-collection')` event if the collection is not first rendered server-side.

 See each module for additional details on how each can be configured.